YuanyuanLi96/nmcs/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 The goal of nmcs is to obtain a nested model confidence set(NMCS) and the LogP uncertainty measure for a given shrinkage model selection method.
+Reference paper: [Measures of Uncertainty for Shrinkage Model Selection](https://www3.stat.sinica.edu.tw/ss_newpaper/SS-2021-0281_na.pdf)

 ## Installation